treasure-chess/chess-image-generator/README.md

 };
 ```

-For browser usage, the `/resources` folder must be placed in your app's `/public` folder.
+NOTE: For usage in a web app, the `/resources` folder must be placed in your app's `/public` folder.

 ## Run tests